TimRudy/uart-verilog/README.md

     <summary>Interesting Verilog code down to the clock tick</summary>
     <br />

     These "current"/"prior" variables are views into the register that stores the most recent `in` signal values/changes.
-Picture a shift register that keeps the 4 most recent values: This information is the look-back that allows for signal hold time checks, of length 4.
+Picture a shift register that keeps the 4 most recent values: This information is the look-back that allows for signal hold time checks, up to length 4.

-    Line [`238`](https://github.com/TimRudy/uart-verilog/blob/a805332/Uart8Receiver.v#L238) is the only place `in_current_hold_reg` is used.
+    Line [`238`](https://github.com/TimRudy/uart-verilog/blob/4a25276/Uart8Receiver.v#L238) is the only place `in_current_hold_reg` is used.

     At the red marker on the trace: The logic decision for state transition can and should be made **at** the fourth tick, and the value seen by `in_current_hold_reg` is `F`; compare `in_prior_hold_reg`.